asminpaudel141/java-100program/README.md

 # 87.Write a Java program to implement polymorphism
 # 88.Write a Java program to implement polymorphism
 # 89.Write a Java program to implement polymorphism
+# 90.Write a Java program to implement polymorphism